armchair-traveller/sashui/README.md

 {/if}
 ```

-`Menu` makes use of Svelte's auto-subscription syntax.
+`$Menu` makes use of Svelte's auto-subscription syntax.
 Defaults to `false`.
 You can also use it to open and close the menu programatically (e.g. `$Menu = false`), though closing events are already automatically managed by the menu.

 If you bind to the menu element, it also has attached to it some of the internal helpers: